-7.13(2)(o) of the WHW FR: right of consent OC: right to be consulted
+7.13(2)(o) of the WHW

 - 1. Within one working day after an oral assessment is administered, the examiner will determine the opinion and issue a written or electronic statement to the student. - 2.
-The examiner will make a decision on the assessment within 14 working days after the day on which it was taken, with the exception of oral assessments as set out in paragraph 1. - 3.
+The examiner will make a decision on the assessment within 15 working days after the day on which it was taken, with the exception of oral assessments as set out in paragraph 1. - 3.
 In the event of force majeure, the examination board may decide to deviate from the periods referred to in paragraphs 1 and 2 of this article. - 4.
 The examiner will provide the faculty's administration with the necessary information to register the results in Osiris.
 When publishing the result in Osiris, the student is informed of the possibility of appeal to the Examination Appeals Board (CBE)